-Olive Garden’s Capellini Primavera light and wonderful dish if you are watching what you eat.
+Olive Garden’s Capellini Primavera Pasta is a light and wonderful dish if you are watching what you eat.
 It’s full of vegetables and not overly heavy.
 Fresh carrots, mushrooms, and broccoli help make a healthy dinner.

 As its “Never Ending Pasta” slogan implies, the Olive Garden is famous for its larger than life pasta bowls.
 However, if you want a lighter pasta recipe option, go for the capellini primavera.
 But, honestly, what kind of superhuman can resist those free breadsticks?